When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Multistart next ascent hillclimbing and its analysis

-with $\alpha=0.375$ and $\Phi^{-1}$ being the inverse of the cumulative distribution function of the standard Normal distribution.
-Using $r=1$ and $\alpha=0.375$ as suggested by Blom, we can obtain values for the first order statistic as needed.
+with $\alpha=0.375$ and $\Phi^{-1}$ being the inverse of the cumulative distribution function of the Standard Normal distribution.
+Using $r=1$ and $\alpha=0.375$ as suggested by Blom, we can obtain $E[Z_{1:m}]$, the expected value of the first order statistic (i.e., the minimum) of a set of $m$ samples of the Standard Normal distribution.

+It is well known that any point $x$ from a Normal distribution with mean $\mu$ and standard deviation $\sigma$ can be converted to a point $z$ from the Standard Normal distribution by the formula $z = (x-\mu) / \sigma$.
+Conversely, any point $z$ from the Standard Normal distribution can be converted to a point $x$ from a Normal distribution with mean $\mu$ and standard deviation $\sigma$ by rearranging the previous formula: $x = \mu + \sigma z$~\citep{Hogg:1993}.
+This means that for a $n$-bit instance, a good approximation for the expected distance $E[d(m,n)]$ between the starting string and the closest of $m$ peaks is given by $\mu + \sigma E[Z_{1:m}] = n/2 + \sqrt{n}/2 \cdot E[Z_{1:m}]$.